SamirYousri/Buzzer-Task/README.md

 # Authentication Task

 ## Overview
 This project is an authentication application built using Flutter.
-It focuses on implementing core features like user registration, login, and logout using **Firebase Authentication**, and follows the **MVVM architecture** with **Cubit** for state management.
+It focuses on implementing core features like user registration, login using **Firebase Authentication**, and follows the **MVVM architecture** with **Cubit** for state management.

 ---